Google Translation Service

 *Japanese garden admission fee still applies.

-* Teahouse and tea ceremony building free admission days and green tea service days may change, so please check the “News” page before coming.
+* Teahouse and tea ceremony building free admission days and Matcha service days may change, so please check the “News” page before coming.

 Overview of Japanese garden